ramasubbaiya/java-intermediate-tutorials/readme.md

 * If you inherit an abstract class you have to provide implementations to all the abstract methods in it

 :point_right: Lesson 15 : Abstract Class<br />
+	A class which extends an abstract class and defines every method in it is called concrete class

 **Abstract Method**